Klinche/omnipay-cybersource-soap/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements 2Checkout support for Omnipay.
+This package implements Cybersource-SOAP support for Omnipay.

 ## Installation